 Do your child’s ears perk up when they hear sirens?
 Do they ask to drive past fire stations just to see if the trucks are “at home”?
 Have they ever dreamed about being a firefighter, doctor or police officer?
-If they have these books will be perfect for them.
+If they have these books about emergency workers will be perfect for them.

-Doctor Meow’s Big Emergency by Sam Lloyd was taken out of the library late last week and has been read at least twice a day since, we both know it off my heart.
-In the book readers meet Dr. Meow and her trusty ambulance driver Woof as they care for patience and rush to the aid of Tom Cat who has been injured falling out of a tree.
-Really it’s a story about being kind to others and forgiving, as Tom Cat learns not to pick on little Mr. Bird and in turn Mr. Bird forgives Tom Cat for his mistakes.
-Both my son and I loved the little cheeky details, humor and fun little world that the author illustrator created in this book.
+Doctor Meow’s Big Emergency by Sam Lloyd was taken out of the library late last week and has been read at least twice a day since we both know it off my heart.
+In the book, readers meet Dr. Meow and her trusty ambulance driver Woof as they care for patients.
+They rush to the aid of Tom Cat who has been injured falling out of a tree.
+Really it’s a story about being kind to others and forgiving.
+Tom Cat learns not to pick on little Mr. Bird and in turn, Mr. Bird forgives Tom Cat for his mistakes.
+Both my son and I loved the little cheeky details, humor and fun little world that the author-illustrator created in this book.

 Fire Engines by Anne Rockwell is the current favorite at our house.
-I found it at a thrift store for twenty five cents and I am definitely getting much more than my moneys worth!
-It’s a cute book with easy text and cute cartoon dalmatians as fire fighters.
+I found it at a thrift store for twenty-five cents.
+I am definitely getting much more than my money’s worth!
+It’s a cute book with easy text and cute cartoon dalmatians as firefighters.
 I particularly love that there is a fire boat in the book since we often see those around here.
 Cute book for fire engine lovers!